bcgov/bcstats-duckdb-storage-mvp/mssql_dbt/README.md

-## Setting up a DuckDB database using `dbt-duckdb`
+## Setting up a DuckDB database using `dbt-sqlserver`

-This folder is for a variation on loading data into a DuckDB database.
+This folder is for a variation on loading data into a sqlserver database.
 These scripts load multiple CSV files into a DuckDB database using `dbt-duckdb`.
 It helps automate the process of transforming, modeling, and querying data from CSV files in a simple and efficient way.
 DuckDB is used as the local database engine, and `dbt` orchestrates the loading and transformation process.

 ### Contents